Keep Up With McLean!

 For more information or to make a referral, please call 617.855.3141.

 Inpatient treatment is available in two locations, our main campus in Belmont and McLean SouthEast (MSE) in Middleborough.
 In Belmont, programs include the Schizophrenia and Bipolar Disorder Inpatient Program, which focuses on acute treatment of psychotic disorders, the Short Term Unit, a program specializing in disorders that respond to crisis intervention including depression, bipolar disorder, and anxiety disorders, and the Community Reintegration Unit, which puts emphasis on helping patients with psychotic disorders regain stability in the least amount of time spent in the hospital.
-The McLean SouthEast Adult Psychiatric Inpatient Program in Middleborough provides intensive mental health care and resources to patients and families in the southeast region of the state, including Cape Cod and the Islands.
+The North Belknap Adult Inpatient Program and the McLean SouthEast Adult Psychiatric Inpatient Program provide intensive, acute mental health care and resources to patients with an array of diagnoses.

 We understand that psychiatric illness affects not only the individual but also the entire family, which is why our compassionate and experienced staff takes a comprehensive approach to treatment and recovery, incorporating loved ones in patient care as appropriate.
 We utilize evidence-based treatment and therapy models informed by cutting-edge research conducted at McLean and around the world.
 By incorporating various approaches, treatment can be customized for each individual to help ensure recovery.